Batmanian/KeithDunstan/src/posts/no-brains-at-all/7_byline_dreamer.md

 Thank God, you've arrived', she said.
 'What do you mean?', I asked.
 'My husband!', she screamed.
 'He's out there with a Japanese sword, and he's coming back to kill me.'
 'But . . . but . .
-I said. 'i'm just a reporter.'
+I said.
+'I'm just a reporter.'
 'Aren't you a policeman?', she moaned.

 I explained the terrible truth and immediately started putting up barricades.
 I was even more terrified than she was.
 The police arrived ten minutes later and were very amused, It was the longest ten minutes I could remember.
 The husband meekly surrendered an hour later, and the story was too dull to make the late editions.